oceantrotter/pscope-pi-gen/README.md

 # pi-gen

-Tool used to create Raspberry Pi OS images.
-(Previously known as Raspbian).
+_Tool used to create the PlantoScope images for the Raspberry Pi_

+This tool is derived from the work of the Raspbery Pi Foundation.
+Their repository is found on [Github](https://www.github.com/RPI-Distro/pi-gen).

 ## Dependencies